grif-on/GMUT/README.md

 ## About fork
 This fork is refactored and improved version of [original gms2-test by pmarincak](https://github.com/pmarincak/gms2-test).

-You can read about my changes and reasons behind each and all of them [in respective chapter of README](#what-will-be-changed-in-this-fork).
-But tl:dr of goals are - same framework workflow but powered by modern gml features.
+You can read about most of my changes and reasons behind each of them [in respective chapter of README](#what-will-be-changed-in-this-fork).
+But tl:dr are - same framework workflow but powered by modern gml features.

 If you are interested in HOW unit tests frameworks are working then i'm hightly encourage you to check out the original gms2-test before digging in to mine :)